vuejs/v2.vuejs.org/src/v2/guide/list.md

 <p v-else>No todos left!</p>
 ```

+<p class="tip">Note that use of v-for and v-if on the same element is considered bad practice.
+For a detailed explanation, see the [Style Guide](../style-guide/#Avoid-v-if-with-v-for-essential).</p>

 ## `v-for` with a Component

 > This section assumes knowledge of [Components](components.html).
 Feel free to skip it and come back later.